dr8co/kong/docs/language_spec.md

 ## 3. Types

-Monke has the following built-in types:
+Monkey has the following built-in types:

 - Integer: 64-bit signed integer
 - Boolean: true or false